awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Specification.md

 { "A": { "a" } }
 ```

 Valid values of target members depend on what is referencing them\.
-For example, a metric target MUST be a numeric value or an array or numeric values while dimension targets MUST be string values\.
+A metric target MUST be a numeric value or an array of numeric values\.
+Numeric array metric targets MUST NOT have more than 100 members\.
+A dimension target MUST have a string value\.

 ### Embedded Metric Format Example and JSON Schema<a name="CloudWatch_Embedded_Metric_Format_Specification_structure_example"></a>